 - Have a few sets of true leaves

-Hardening off pepper plants takes about two weeks (inside and outdoors).
-The first week, you’ll run a small fan on your indoor seedlings for a set period of time.
-During the second week, you’ll slowly start leaving your plants outdoors.
+The first week, run a small fan on your indoor seedlings for a set period of time (like 15 minutes).
+Increase the time each day.

 9. Transplant Pepper Plants Outside